 - Bank statements for, at a minimum, the last 30 days.
 You'll also need to provide documentation for any deposits made during that time (usually pay stubs).

 Your lender may be able to automatically retrieve some required documentation, like credit reports, tax returns and employment records.
-Special circumstances — like if you're a student, or you don't have a credit score — may require additional paperwork.
+Special circumstances — like if you are a student, or you do not have a credit score — may require additional paperwork.

 What's the difference between an FHA and conventional loan?

-It's easier to qualify for an FHA loan than for a conventional loan, which is a mortgage that isn't insured or guaranteed by the federal government.
+It is easier to qualify for an FHA loan than for a conventional loan, which is a mortgage that is not insured or guaranteed by the federal government.
 FHA loans allow for lower credit scores than conventional loans and, in some cases, lower monthly mortgage insurance payments.
-FHA rules are more liberal regarding gifts of down payment money from family, employers or charitable organizations.
-FHA loans may involve closing costs that aren't required by conventional loans.
+FHA rules are more liberal regarding gifts of down payment money from family, employers, or charitable organizations.
+FHA loans may involve closing costs that are not required by conventional loans.

 What is the FHA?